Spanish coup of March 1939: Cartagena

 The main Republican naval base was Cartagena, home to almost the entire Republican navy; unlike the army, in early March it was a force fully comparable to the Nationalist navy with 3 light cruisers, 10 destroyers and a number of other vessels, including submarines and torpedo boats.
 Since late February Negrín developed doubts about the navy commander, rear admiral Buiza, and commissar of the Cartagena base, Socialist Bruno Alonso.
 As the navy was probably assigned vital role in any Negrín plans for massive evacuation from Levantine ports, he decided to ensure there would be no surprises.
 On March 3 he replaced Alonso with the Communist colonel Francisco Galán, who arrived in Cartagena to assume command on March 4.

 Some historians claim that Casado and Buiza planned to take the fleet out to sea as part of the coup.
 Arrival of Galán might have thwarted these plans, and in the afternoon of March 4 he was detained by local conspirators, though not clear whether on Buiza's orders.
 Shortly afterwards and aware of apparent breach among the Republicans, the Nationalist conspirators commenced action in the city.
 Sporadic three-way combat broke out.
 Buiza decided to prioritize fighting the Nationalists over fighting the Negrín loyalists and got Galán released.
-However, in early hours of March 5 he ordered the fleet to make preparations to sail.
+However, early on March 5, he ordered the fleet to make preparations to sail.

 During the day situation in Cartagena became shambolic.
 Nationalist rebels controlled the coastal battery and radio; they demanded the fleet to sail out, though some preferred to open fire at the vessels.
 Buiza controlled the fleet and partially the harbor, but was pressed hard by the anti-Negrinistas.
 Loyalist governmental units assembled at the outskirts of the city entered Cartagena and amidst fighting with Nationalist rebels advanced towards the harbor.
 Nationalist air force bombed the port, mistakenly fired at by own rebel Nationalist coastal battery.
 Franco ordered his troopships from Castellón and Málaga to sail to Cartagena.
 Amidst total chaos, around mid-day of March 5 the Republican navy sailed out to open seas.
 During the afternoon troops loyal to the government took control of the city and the port.